Ground-A-Video/Tune-A-Video-ControlNet/README.md

 ## Notes
 1. We apply the same Model Inflation Logic of Tune-A-Video on ControlNet, converting ControlNet2D to <b>ControlNet3D</b>.<br>
 In specific, Self-Attentions are extended to Sparse-Causal Attentions in every transformer block, while Conv 2D blocks are replaced by Pseudo Conv 3D blocks.
-(The conv2d blocks in the ControlNet Hint Encoder, so called 'ControlNetConditioningEmbedding' class remains as conv2d since converting them drastically degrades performance.)<br>
+(The conv2d blocks in the ControlNet Hint Encoder, so called 'ControlNetConditioningEmbedding' class remains unchanged as conv2d since converting them drastically degrades performance.)<br>
 2. Then the <b>ControlNet-attached Tune-A-Video</b> model is trained on the input video for 500 steps.
 3. For future extensions, we implemented support for <b>Multi-ControlNet</b> class.
 In other words, you can attach multiple ControlNets to the Tune-A-Video backbone depending on your GPU constraints.